Nexosis/nexosis.github.io/_tutorials/beijingpm25.md

 When you want to look at the effect of an outside influence on your data, you can do [causal impact analysis](/guides/impactanalysis).
 In this example, you can look at how the PM<sub>2.5</sub> changed during the 2008 Summer Olympic Games hosted in Beijing.
-At the time, it was widely reported that athletes were concerned about the air quailty and how it might hurt their performance or have long term negative effects.
-[China responded](http://www.nytimes.com/2008/08/01/sports/olympics/01china.html) by curbing pollution causing activites.
+At the time, it was widely reported that athletes were concerned about the air quality and how it might hurt their performance or have long term negative effects.
+[China responded](http://www.nytimes.com/2008/08/01/sports/olympics/01china.html) by curbing pollution causing activities.
 Using the Nexosis API, you can show what the PM<sub>2.5</sub> values would have been, and how much impact the changes enacted helped to control the harmful pollution in the air.